google/mount-zip/README.md

 `--cache=DIR` option.
 The cache file is only created if necessary, and automatically deleted when the ZIP is unmounted.

+Alternatively, the `--memcache` option caches the decompressed data in memory.
+Be cautious with this option since it can cause **mount-zip** to use a lot of memory.

 You can preemtively cache data at mount time by using the `--precache` option.
+The cost of decompression in incurred upfront, and this ensures that any subsequent access to the mounted data is fast.

-If **mount-zip** cannot create the cache file, or if it was passed the `--nocache` option, it will do its best using a small rolling buffer in memory.
+If **mount-zip** cannot create and expand the cache file, or if it was passed the `--nocache` option, it will do its best using a small rolling buffer in memory.
 However, some data access patterns might then result in poor performance, especially if **mount-zip** has to repeatedly extract the same file.

 # PERFORMANCE

-On small archives **mount-zip** has the same performance as commonly used virtual filesystems such as KIO, Gnome GVFS, mc vfs, unpackfs, avfs and fuse-j-zip.
+On small archives **mount-zip** has the same performance as commonly used virtual filesystems such as KIO, Gnome GVFS, mc vfs, unpackfs, avfs and fuse-zip.
 But on large archives containing many files, **mount-zip** is pretty quick.

 For example on my laptop, a ZIP archive containing more than 70,000 files is